janovekj/reduceur/README.md

 `reduceur` makes it hassle-free to create type-safe state reducers.
 No unweildy `switch`-statements and TypeScript boilerplate.
 Just define your event handlers and you're ready!

-Additionally, `reduceur` comes with [Immer](https://immerjs.github.io/immer/) `produce` API baked in, allowing you to write even more compact event handlers.
+Additionally, `reduceur` comes with [Immer's `produce` API](https://immerjs.github.io/immer/) baked in, allowing you to write even more compact event handlers.

 - 🥖 Simple
 - 🥖 Great TS support